hrecht/censusapi/README.md

 [![Build Status](https://travis-ci.org/hrecht/censusapi.svg?branch=master)](https://travis-ci.org/hrecht/censusapi)

-This package is an accessor for the United States Census Bureau's [APIs](https://www.census.gov/developers/).
-As of 2017 [over 200 Census API endpoints](https://api.census.gov/data.html) are available, including Decennial Census, American Community Survey, Poverty Statistics, and Population Estimates APIs. censusapi is designed to use the APIs' original parameter names so that users can easily transition between Census's documentation and examples and this package.
-It also includes functions using the [dataset discovery service](http://www.census.gov/data/developers/updates/new-discovery-tool.html) to return dataset metadata, geographies, and variables as data frames.
+`censusapi` is an accessor for the United States Census Bureau's [APIs](https://www.census.gov/developers/).
+As of 2017 [over 200 Census API endpoints](https://api.census.gov/data.html) are available, including Decennial Census, American Community Survey, Poverty Statistics, and Population Estimates APIs.
+This package is designed to let you get data from all of those APIs using the same main function—`getCensus`—and the same syntax for each dataset.

+`censusapi` generally uses the APIs' original parameter names so that users can easily transition between Census's documentation and examples and this package.
+It also includes metadata functions to return data frames of available APIs, variables, and geographies.

 For more details, see [Getting started with censusapi](https://hrecht.github.io/censusapi/articles/getting-started.html) and the package's [website](https://hrecht.github.io/censusapi/index.html).